elektroluse/Ringding/README.md

 - Scraper/HTML parser : jsoup (https://jsoup.org/)
 - Testcases written with Junit, MockMvc and Mockito found under `src/test/java/.*`
 - docker-compose.yml to easily set up a db image to use with the application
+- DB interaction using DAO model with JDBC, no JPA
+- No db interaction in endpoints exposed by LookupController
+- PhonebookController has all endpoints that interact with a db
 ## Endpoints
 - [x] `GET : api/lookup/{number}`
 - [x] `POST : api/lookup/list`